pactus-project/pactus.org/README.md

 # Pactus website

-This repository contains all the content of the [https://pactus.org](https://pactus.org).
+This repository contains all the content for the [https://pactus.org](https://pactus.org) website.

 ## Contributing to Documentation